cdozdil/OptiScaler/Config.md

 ColorSpaceConversion=auto
 ```

-`BuildPipelines` parameter allows building of XeSS pipelines during context creation to prevent stutter later on.
+The `BuildPipelines` parameter allows XeSS pipelines to be built during context creation to prevent stuttering later.

-`NetworkModel` is for selecting network model to be used with XeSS upscaling. **(Currently have no visible effect on upscaled image)**
+`NetworkModel` is for selecting the network model to be used with XeSS upscaling. **(Currently has no visible effect on the upscaled image)**

 #### CAS
-Normally XeSS tend to create softer final image compared to other upscalers and have no sharpening option to mitigate it.
-So OmniScaler allows you to use AMD's CAS sharpening filter on final image to balance upscaled images soft look.
-CAS is not perfect tho, on some games it causes some artifacts/issues like dissapering bloom effects, shifting color tone of image or causing black screen with no image at all.
+Normally XeSS tends to produce softer final image compared to other upscalers and has no sharpening option to mitigate it.
+So OmniScaler allows you to use AMD's CAS sharpening filter on the final image to balance upscaled images soft look.
+CAS is not perfect though, on some games it causes some artifacts/issues like dissapering bloom effects, shifting color tone of the image or causing black screen with no image at all.

 ![cas](images/cas.png)

 1. Bloom removed
 2. Color tone is changed

-`ColorSpaceConversion` for fixing color space conversion issues but **almost always** default setting would work ok.
+`ColorSpaceConversion` to fix color space conversion issues but **almost always** the default setting would work fine.

-From in-game menu it can be changed with realtime results.
+It can be changed from the in-game menu with real-time results.

 ![xess](images/xess.png)